ycombinator/drupal-multi/README.md

 export OS_AUTH_URL=<Your Rackspace cloud's authentication endpoint URL>
 ```

+* For US, set `OS_AUTH_URL` to https://identity.api.rackspacecloud.com/v2.0/
+* For UK, set `OS_AUTH_URL` to https://lon.identity.api.rackspacecloud.com/v2.0/

 2. Ensure that you have created an SSH keypair and uploaded the public key
    to your Rackspace cloud account, in the same region as you'll be creating
    your stack.
+This is also a one-time setup step.

 3. Then, create the stack.

 ```
 heat stack-create mysite.com
-  --os-region-name <Rackspace cloud region in which to create stack> \
+  --os-region-name DFW \
   -u https://raw.githubusercontent.com/ycombinator/drupal-multi/master/drupal-multi.yaml \
   -P ssh_keypair_name=mine \
   -P ssh_private_key="$(cat ~/.ssh/id_rsa)"
 ```

+The example above assumes the following:
+* you want to create the stack in the `DFW` region of the Rackspace Cloud,
-The example above assumes an SSH keypair named `mine` exists in the same Rackspace cloud region
+* an SSH keypair named `mine` exists in the same Rackspace cloud region in which you want to create the stack, and
-in which you want to create the stack.
-It also assumes the private key for this kepair is stored
+* the corresponding private key for this kepair is stored in `~/.ssh/id_rsa`.
-in `~/.ssh/id_rsa`.

 Parameters
 ==========